playframework/playframework/documentation/manual/hacking/Documentation.md

 > These directives must only be used as a last resort, since the point of pulling code samples out into external files is that the very code that is in the documentation is also compiled and tested.
 Directives break this.

 It's also important to be aware of the current context of the code samples, to ensure that the appropriate import statements are documented.
-However it doesn't make sense to necessarily include all import statements in every code sample, so discretion must be shown here.
+However, it doesn't make sense to necessarily include all import statements in every code sample, so discretion must be shown here.

 Guidelines for specific types of code samples are below.